-- The Pee-Wee's Playhouse Christmas Special featured an interesting case: Pee-wee builds a regular snowman, and Cowboy Curtis suggests that it'll come to life if they stare at it long enough.
+- The Pee-wee's Playhouse Christmas Special featured an interesting case: Pee-wee builds a regular snowman, and Cowboy Curtis suggests that it'll come to life if they stare at it long enough.
 And it does, exclaiming, "Why don't you take a picture?
 It'll last longer!"

 - The Doctor Who 2012 christmas episode has 'em, and they wear shark-toothed smiles.
 They're also agents for the Great Intelligence, and the episode in general provides an origin story for it.